Text Size

 Gospel Clarity

 John 4 clarifies the gospel by showing that Jesus gives the life sinners cannot draw for themselves.
 The Samaritan woman needs more than social acceptance, moral reform, or religious answers; she needs the living water that wells up to eternal life.
-Jesus exposes sin and reveals Himself as Messiah.
-True worship is opened through Him, and the Samaritan villagers confess Him as Savior of the world.
+Jesus exposes sin and reveals himself as Messiah.
+True worship is opened through him, and the Samaritan villagers confess him as Savior of the world.

 The official's son narrative shows that Jesus' word gives life and calls for faith before sight.
 The chapter announces that the saving mission of Jesus reaches the morally ashamed, the ethnically despised, the spiritually thirsty, the household in crisis, and the world.